JackConsults/mainsite-hugo-hyas/content/docs/guides/tech-stacks.md

 - Hugo's out of the box GitHub actions for pipeline
 - Azure's static web app plus hugo build preset

+Currently it takes about ~1 min for code /content to be pushed and content to show up on the website.

 For more information please see [https://learn.microsoft.com/en-us/azure/static-web-apps/publish-hugo]

 ## Static Site Hosting and Certificates